PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/work-with-row-actions.md

     // ...

     /**
-     * Use hook to add Row action for subscribing multiple customers to newsletter */ public function hookActionCustomerGridDefinitionModifier(array $params) {
+     * Use hook to add Row action for subscribing customer to newsletter */ public function hookActionCustomerGridDefinitionModifier(array $params) {